myelintek/documentation/user/annotation.rst

          * **name** (*required*) -- a unique endpoint name in this service.
          * **description** (*required*) -- a brief endpoint description.
          * **type** (*required*) -- should be one of ``detector``, ``interactor``, ``reid``, or ``tracker``.
          * **prefix** (*optional*) -- API url prefix for invoking this endpoint, ommitable for single endpoint.
-For multiple endpoints, it is a list of the above dict for each endpoint.
+Prefix is required for multiple endpoints to distinguish between the endpoints.
          * **spec** (*optional*) -- Needed for the ``detector`` endpoint types.
 A list of labels, each label is a dict:

             - id (*required*): a unique integer starting from 0